star-shuaic/vue/README.md

 ## This forked repo is for Vue 2

 You are looking at the repository for Vue 2.
-The repo for Vue 3 is [vuejs/core](https://github.com/vuejs/core).
+The repo for Vue3 is [vuejs/core](https://github.com/vuejs/core).

 ## Sponsors